 In February 2021, the IASB issued Definition of Accounting Estimates, which amends IAS 8.
 The amendments introduce a new definition for accounting estimates, clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.
 The amendments also clarify the relationship between accounting policies and accounting estimates by specifying that a company develops an accounting estimate to achieve the objective set out by an accounting policy.
 The amendments are effective for annual periods beginning on or after January 1, 2023 with earlier adoption permitted.
-The Company will continue to evaluate the impact of these amendments on its consolidated financial statements.
+The Company does not expect the impact of these amendments on its consolidated financial statements to be material.